ArtifexSoftware/mupdf/docs/reference/javascript/types/DisplayList.rst

 A display list is a sequence of device calls that can be replayed multiple times.
 This is useful e.g. when you need to render a page at multiple resolutions, or when you want to both render a page and later search for text in it.
-Using a display list to do this, improves perfoamcne because it avoids repeatedly reinterpreting the document from file
+Using a display list to do this, improves performance because it avoids repeatedly reinterpreting the document from file

 To populate a display list use the `DisplayListDevice`.